Module 1 · Lesson 1

 4 rfl -- This is true by definition

 The by keyword enters "tactic mode."
 Each tactic transforms the proof state until the goal is solved.
+Lean then converts your tactic script into an actual proof term.

 💡